-- 3.2.3.1 The Devensian glaciation (approximately 73,000 to 18,000 BP) was the last glacial stage to occur before the present, Holocene climatic amelioration.
-A gap in the archaeological record from the end of the Wolstonian to the middle of the Devensian (approximately 40,000 BP) suggests that the UK was uninhabited by hominins for nearly 100,000 years. - 3.2.3.2 As sea level fell during the initial stages of the Devensian, the regional marine archaeology study area is likely to have been exposed subaerially once more.
+- 3.2.3.1 The Devensian glaciation (approximately 73,000 to 18,000 BP, MIS 5d to 2) was the last glacial stage to occur before the present, Holocene climatic amelioration.
+A gap in the archaeological record from the end of the Wolstonian Stage to the middle of the Devensian (approximately 40,000 BP) suggests that the UK was uninhabited by hominins for nearly 200,000 years, with low populations of Homo neanderthal reflected in the archaeological record from c.
+59,000 BP (MIS 3). - 3.2.3.2 As sea level fell during the initial stages of the Devensian, the regional marine archaeology study area is likely to have been exposed subaerially once more.
 Prevailing cool, dry conditions encouraged the development of rich arid grasslands (mammoth steppe), which supported large mammals.
 The migration of these animals probably coincided with the arrival in the UK of late Middle Palaeolithic Neanderthals, who were followed in approximately 31,000 BP by Early Upper Palaeolithic, anatomically modern humans (Homo sapiens) (Barton, 2005).
-A hominin presence in the regional marine archaeology study area prior to the glacial maximum is thus entirely likely.

-- 3.2.3.3 As the Devensian glacial maximum approached (approximately 18,000 BP), sea level fell to approximately 120 m below its current level and the southern edge of the glacial ice sheet extended as far south as the Severn and the Wash (Flemming, 2002).
+A hominin presence in the regional marine archaeology study area prior to the glacial maximum is thus entirely likely. - 3.2.3.3 As the Devensian glacial maximum approached (approximately 31,000 to 16,000 BP), sea level fell to approximately 120 m below its current level and the southern edge of the glacial ice sheet extended as far south as the Severn and the Wash (Flemming, 2002), although the Irish Sea Ice Sheet is known to have extended down to the Isle of Scilly c.
+25,000 BP (Smedley et al., 2017).
 The entire regional marine archaeology study area would thus have been behind the ice front and effectively uninhabitable by hominins.
-At this time the UK seems to have been deserted by humans and is not thought to have been re-colonised until the Middle Upper Palaeolithic, approximately 13,000 to 12,500 BP, during the Windermere Interstadial. - 3.2.3.4 The Hornsea Three array area geophysical survey (EGS, 2016) indicated that the Devensian Bolders Bank Formation, glacial till comprises the dominant shallow geological formation being identified across most of the Hornsea Three array area. - 3.2.3.5 It is likely that early Devensian archaeological material will have been heavily impacted by the glacial ice, and should generally (though not exclusively) be expected to be found in secondary contexts within the Bolders Bank Formation.
+At this time the UK seems to have been deserted by humans and is not thought to have been re-colonised until the Middle Upper Palaeolithic, from approximately 15,000 BP, during the Windermere Interstadia (Jacobi and Higham 2012). - 3.2.3.4 The Hornsea Three array area geophysical survey (EGS, 2016) indicated that the Devensian Bolders Bank Formation, glacial till comprises the dominant shallow geological formation being identified across most of the Hornsea Three array area.
+It is noted that Dove et al. (2017) recently mapped four Devensian still-stand ice margins within the regional marine archaeology study area and within the mapped 'singularity' that is the Bolders Bank Formation.
+This has resulted in a sub-division of the shallow seismic stratigraphy into at least five units by the BGS. - 3.2.3.5 It is likely that early Devensian archaeological material will have been heavily impacted by the glacial ice, and, if present, should generally (though not exclusively) be expected to be found in secondary contexts within the Bolders Bank Formation.